-Here are some ways to tell if you really have a shoulder problem – or if you should be getting help for your neck instead.
+Here are a few questions to ask if you’re wondering if really have a shoulder problem… or if you should be getting help for your neck instead.

 Where is your pain?